cdebacco/MultiTensor/README.md

 The first columns tells the algorithm that the row denotes an edge; the second and third are the source and target nodes of that edge, respectively; l+3 column tells if there is that edge in the l-th layer and the weigth (must be integer).
 In this example the edge node1 --> node2 exists in layer 1 with weight 3 and in layer 4 with weight 1, but not in layer 2 and 3.

+Note: if the network is undirected, you only need to input each edge once.
+You then need to specificy to the algotihm that you are considering the undirected case: for the `cpp` version this is done by running `./MultiTensor_undirected` (first you need to compile it by changing the Makefile accordingly); for the `python` version this is done by giving as a command line input parameter `-u=1`.

 ## Output.
 Three files will be generated inside the `data` folder: the two NxK membership matrices `U` and `V`, and the KxK layer affinity matrix `W`.
 Supposing that K=4 and `E=".dat"` the output files will be inside `data` folder with names:
 - `u_K4.dat`